128technology/docs/docs/plugin_monitoring_agent.md

 #### Issues Fixed:
 - **I95-39979** Monitoring agent sending the same metrics multiple times when using the kafka output.

-  _**Resolution**_ The kafka output was enhanced to include a batch retry mechanism where it will try up to `max_batch_retry` times to push the buffered metrics during the push interval.
+  _**Resolution**_ The kafka output was enhanced to include a batch retry mechanism where it will try up to `max_batch_retry` times (default of `5`) to push the buffered metrics during the push interval.
 The kafka output will only try to resend metrics which failed to be sent from the previous batch retry.

 ### Release 3.4.0